capecodnative/HawaiiDust/README.md

 A general run-order for the scripts is:
 - Download daily, spatially subset MERRA-2 data files (for dust/aerosols) into the "MERRA2-Hawaii_aer" subdirectory
 - Download daily, spatially subset MERRA-2 data files (for precipitation) "MERRA2-Hawaii_flx" subdirectory
-- Check, using the script "findMissingNCfiles.m" to locate any missing files in the data source/download directories
+- Check, using the script "findMissingNCfiles.m" for any missing files in the data source/download directories
 - Run "readMERRA2.m" and "readMERRA2_precip.m" to load and calculate the key data tables for the dust and precipitation variables
 - Run "readClimateIndicators.m" to load the climate indicators (PDO and NINO) from the "ClimateIndicators" subdirectory
 - Run "makeAncillaryVars.m" to generate all ancillary variables used and plotted by the analysis